Eagle Syndrome Treatment – Surgical and non-surgical approaches

 Most physicians have not heard of Eagle Syndrome and do not know where the stylomandibular ligament is located.
 For this reason, many people receiving the treatments mentioned above do not obtain relief from their pain as in the symptoms listed below.

-There is controversy in the role of dental work in the development of Eagle Syndrome.
+There is controversy about the role of dental work in the development of Eagle Syndrome.
 An August 2018 case history in The Neuroradiology Journal (2) reported on one such case of “Eagle syndrome that became symptomatic after a dental procedure (wisdom teeth removal).”
 This was considered rare as the authors noted further: “A literature review (the looked at previously published research to find a similar case history) performed with focus on various etiologies (origins) of Eagle syndrome diagnosis found a previously published case of Eagle syndrome presenting as the pain of dental origin.
 However, no case reports of symptoms arising in a patient post-dental procedure were found in our search.”

 In this case, a 36-year-old African American male went to the emergency room with odynophagia (painful swallowing) for the previous five days.
 The pain started approximately two hours following tooth extraction at a dentist’s office.
 The pain was described as 10/10 in intensity, continuous, sharp, non-radiating, associated with globus sensation (a lump or something stuck in the throat), cyclical vomiting, and dysphagia (difficulty swallowing).
-There was a worsening of the pain on swallowing, yawning, and chewing.
+There was a worsening of the pain upon swallowing, yawning, and chewing.
 On CT scan the styloid processes of the patient were noted to be elongated.
 Additionally, multiple calcifications were seen at the tip of the left styloid process with an unusual configuration at the superior surface of the left hyoid, suggesting a pseudo articulation (the elongation was so long it created a joint-like structure in the process).
 The patient was admitted, empirically treated for symptoms with oral pain medication, and discharged with recommended outpatient follow-up.
 However, the patient was subsequently lost to follow-up.
 No one knows what happened to him.

 “There is not enough literature linking extractive dental events to Eagle syndrome”

 At our center, we see many people who had cervical instability exasperated and their symptomology made worse by a long stay in the dental chair.
 To suggest to these people that the dental work had nothing to do with their current situation would be to suggest to them something they know is not true.
-Medical research and case histories are important elements to understanding diseases and disorders.
+Medical research and case histories are important elements in understanding diseases and disorders.
 There is a famous expression in science, “Absence of evidence is not evidence of absence.”
 Meaning that evidence for dental work causing symptomology has not yet been documented sufficiently.

-A June 2021 study in the medical journal Healthcare (3) examined thirteen previously published medical papers articles that showed correlations between the onset of symptoms in Eagle syndrome and traumatic events and highlighted two possibilities: traumatic event could fracture the already elongated styloid process or calcified stylohyoid ligament; trauma itself triggers the pathophysiological mechanisms that lead to a lengthening of styloid process or calcification of stylohyoid ligament and therefore the typical symptoms.
-The two case reports concerning Eagle syndrome symptoms after extractive dental events describe the onset of classic type.
+A June 2021 study in the medical journal Healthcare (3) examined thirteen previously published medical papers articles that showed correlations between the onset of symptoms in Eagle syndrome and traumatic events and highlighted two possibilities: traumatic events could fracture the already elongated styloid process or calcified stylohyoid ligament; trauma itself triggers the pathophysiological mechanisms that lead to a lengthening of styloid process or calcification of stylohyoid ligament and therefore the typical symptoms.
+The two case reports concerning Eagle syndrome symptoms after extractive dental events describe the onset of the classic type.
 The conclusion: “The analyzed articles confirm the correlation between traumatic event and onset of typical symptoms of Eagle syndrome.
 There is not enough literature linking extractive dental events to Eagle syndrome.”

 The two case reports: The first case report was the one above published in The Neuroradiology Journal of the 36-year-old man that was lost to follow up.
 In the second case (4) “the patient presented for observation with acute pain on the right side of the face which radiated to the temporal and neck ipsilateral area, also causing a decrease in rotational movements of the neck and head in that direction.
 He also reported stress and insomnia for about three months, a period during which he underwent lower right jaw third molar extraction.”

-Yet there were other case histories mounting connecting dental work with Eagle’s Syndrome.
+Yet there were other case histories mounting connecting dental work with Eagle’s syndrome.

 Here a case history was presented in the Journal of the Korean Association of Oral and Maxillofacial Surgeons.
 (5) In this case doctors wrote of a 53-year-old woman with a complaint of pain in her throat and the left side of the head and face.
 Her pain began 16 years prior following a root canal of a mandibular tooth on the left side.
 She at times experienced severe pain attacks lasting approximately 10 minutes with a frequency of 10 times per day, which extended from the external auditory canal to the left side of the throat.